 Volunteering in conservation projects around the world often means living in rural areas with limited access to medical facilities, as well as close contact to animals and the local population.
-As such, if you intend to volunteer with Marine Conservation Philippines, you should really familiarize yourself with the risks.
-We’ve tried to compile most concerns on this page, but you are of course welcome to get in touch with us if you have additional questions or concerns.
+As such, if you intend to volunteer with Marine Conservation Philippines, you will want to familiarize yourself with the risks.
+We’ve tried to compile most concerns below, but you are of course welcome to get in touch with us if you have additional questions or concerns.

 Is it really safe to volunteer in the Philippines?

-Reasonably safe, yes.
-Bluntly put, there’s a thousand things that can kill you, and eventually one of them will.
-Most of these things can be encountered in the Philippines too.
-Getting to one place from another has risks, accidents happen and you may fall ill.
-Noone can issue any guarantees, and diving also has inherent risks, but in general volunteering with us is a safe as we can reasonably make it.
-All staff members are skilled first aid providers, we conduct our scientific diving under the strictest safety protocols and our scuba training is second to none.
+All this said, volunteering with us is a safe as we can reasonably make it.
+All staff members are skilled first aid providers (many are in fact first aid instructors,) we conduct our scientific diving under the strictest safety protocols, and our scuba training is second to none.
 We take great care in running a healthy and hygienic kitchen and the crime rate in our area is much, much lower than in any European city.
 We have contingency plans for every emergency you can think of, manmade or otherwise, and we conduct various safety and emergency drills every month.
 Our staff live and work on site, and there’s always someone who can help with big or small problems.
 Despite all these precautions, neither we not anyone else can guarantee you won’t get hurt or have an accident.
 We do however think it’s very, very unlikely.

-As a volunteer you’re living in the woods, you wear sandals all the time, you ride boats to dive sites, you plant mangroves.
-There’s ample opportunity to get cuts and scratches.
+As a volunteer you’re living in the woods, you wear sandals all the time, you ride boats to dive sites, you plant mangroves, and if you’re not careful, you can scratch yourself on coral when you scuba dive.
+Basically, there’s ample opportunity to get small cuts and scratches.
 You should definitely get inoculated against diphteria and tetanus.
 Most international volunteers have these two shots already.

-Depending on your intended lenght of stay, it may be a good idea to also get immunization against hepatitis A (you can get it in a combi-vaccine against hepatitis B) and typhoid.
+Depending on your intended length of stay, it may be a good idea to also get immunization against hepatitis-A (you can get it in a combi-vaccine against hepatitis-B) and typhoid.
 There’s quite some uncertainty regarding Japanese encephalitis, but it’s believed to be endemic on all islands in the Philippines.
-Some, but not all doctors, recommend you get this vaccination also if you intend to stay for more than a month.
-We suggest you check with the health authorities of your home country.
-Most have some service for travelling
+Some, but not all doctors, recommend you get this vaccination also if you intend to stay for more than six weeks.
+We suggest you check with the health authorities of your home country, and follow their recommendations.